 Sugar-sweetened things up with granulated sugar or brown sugar.
 To get sweet stewed tomatoes.

-Fresh Herbs- bay leaf and fresh basil will give your homemade stewed tomatoes all the specific flavors you want.
+Fresh Herbs- bay leaf and fresh basil will give your homemade stewed tomatoes all your desired flavors.

-- Refrigerator storage: Stewed tomatoes can be stored in the refrigerator.
+– Refrigerator storage: keto tomato soup can be stored in the refrigerator.
 However, note that the flavors may start to deteriorate after a few days.
 Store in a mason jar for long term use.

 - Freezer storage: Place the jar or container in the freezer for longer-term storage.
 Stewed tomatoes can be frozen for up to 3 months.
 Make sure to leave enough headspace to accommodate expansion during freezing.